jeppeml/power-price-monitor/README.md

 ## File Descriptions

 ### Main Files
-- **PowerPriceLED.ino**: Main file that initializes the device, connects to WiFi, and starts the main loop.
+- **main.cpp**: Main file that initializes the device, connects to WiFi, and starts the main loop.

 ### Helper Files
 - **RGBControl.hpp/cpp**: Contains functions for setting up and controlling the RGB LED (neopixel).